 You have arrived at your destination and now want to start to enjoy your new Elddis motorhome.
 The following is a step by step guide to connecting your services and getting everything in your motorhome working.

 ELECTRICITY

 Power Supply Charger

 Your motorhome is fitted with a power supply/ charger.
-This will charge the motorhome leisure battery when fitted and also power the 12V systems in your motorhome.
+This will charge the leisure battery "not supplied" when fitted and also power the 12V systems in addition to your leisure battery.